microsoft/ELL/docs/tutorials/Getting-started-with-image-classification-on-the-Raspberry-Pi/index.md

 ## Troubleshooting

 **Image processing is slow.** You might notice that the average time it takes the model to process each image is slower than indicated in  the [ELL gallery](/ELL/gallery/).
-This is because the Python wrapper adds some overhead compared to calling ELL from C++.
+This is because the Python wrapper adds some overhead that slows the model down.
 To run the model at its top speed, follow the [C++ version of this tutorial](/ELL/tutorials/Getting-started-with-image-classification-in-cpp).

 **Look for more troubleshooting tips** at the end of the [Raspberry Pi setup instructions](/ELL/tutorials/Setting-up-your-Raspberry-Pi).